hsp-iit/tour-guide-robot/aux_modules/speechProcessing/wakeWordDetection/README.md

-# wake-word-det
+# Wake Word Detection
-Wake word detection for YARP
+Wake word detection with YARP and Pocupine.

+Uses Porupine from Picovoice which expects an audio input samples at 16k Hz.
+Will stream audio out to a YARP port as soon as the keyword is detected and will continue to do so until it receives a message to stop.

-Get lib and include from https://github.com/Picovoice/porcupine/tree/master
+Add lib and include from https://github.com/Picovoice/porcupine/tree/master to this directory.

-Everything hardcoded in AudioCallback.cpp
+You will need you own access key and keyword file which you can obtain by creating an account at https://picovoice.ai/.